 The Special Committee system offers great flexibility to the Ph.D. program since it permits tailoring of the program to your specific interests.
 We encourage you to talk to other graduate students and faculty and to seek as much information as possible before selecting your committee members.
 Make an appointment to meet with each of your potential committee members and bring relevant materials to the meeting (e.g., curriculum vitae, course records, and summary of research plans if possible).
 Be prepared to discuss why he or she would be an appropriate committee member.
 It is important that you both understand each other’s expectations: what courses will they require, what assistance they can provide for certain experiments, etc.

 As your research develops, don’t panic if you realize that another faculty person might be more appropriate.
 Until your A-exam, you can request Committee formation and change on-line in your Student Information Center (studentcenter.cornell.edu).
-After that, if you want to change your Committee, you must request a paper copy of the Special Committee form and also submit a General Petition requesting permission from the Graduate School Dean to change your Special Committee after the A-exam.
+After that, if you want to change your Committee, you must submit a petition to the Graduate School requesting permission from the Graduate School Dean to do so.
 All of your new Committee members must sign and avow, in writing, that they accept the results of your A-Exam.

 Choosing a Minor

 You are required to designate at least one minor.
 When you submit your full Special Committee request in your Student Center, you will be asked to identify the major and minor that each member of your committee represents.
 These will appear on your transcript as part of your program plan.

 A minor provides you with an opportunity to delve with greater breadth and depth into a specific area that may help you with your individual research project and goals.
 The Graduate School publishes a list of major and minor subjects and concentrations for all graduate fields at Cornell https://www.gradschool.cornell.edu/academics/fields-of-study/fields).
 You can pick any areas of study listed as your minor.